remaro-network/KD-YOLOX-ViT/README.md

 This code has two primary contributions:

-- **Knowledge Distillation Enhancement**: Integrate Knowledge Distillation between a Teacher model (e.g., YOLOX-L) and a Student model (YOLOX-Nano) to improve the accuracy of the Student model.
+- **Knowledge Distillation Enhancement**: Integrate Knowledge Distillation between a Teacher model (e.g., YOLOX-L) and a Student model (e.g., YOLOX-Nano) to improve the accuracy of the Student model.
 This process involves transferring knowledge from the larger, more complex Teacher model to the smaller, more efficient Student model.

 - **ViT Layer Integration**: Implement a Vision Transformer (ViT) layer between the neck and the backbone to enhance the feature extraction process.
 This integration aims to leverage the strengths of ViT in understanding global dependencies within images, thereby improving the YOLOX feature representation capabilities.

+Furthermore, YOLOX-ViT and KD-YOLOX-ViT have been evaluated using the proposed [SWDD](https://zenodo.org/records/10528135) object detection dataset.
+This dataset is a Side Scan Sonar image of walls manually annotated following the COCO annotation.
+It has 864 training images, a 6-minute 57-second SSS video, and 6243 extracted video frames with its manually annotated ground truth.

 ## Knowledge Distillation
-The following image introduces the Knowledge Distillation principle used for the KD-YOLOX-ViT.
+The following illustration introduces the Knowledge Distillation principle used for the KD-YOLOX-ViT.

 ![Knowledge Distillation](images/KD-github.png "Knowledge Distillation")

 Object detection loss function is characterized by:
 - **Classification loss** improves classification accuracy,
-- **Interval over Union (IoU) loss** enhances the precision of object localization,
+- **Intersection over Union (IoU) loss** enhances the precision of object localization,
 - **Objectness loss** refines the model's ability to identify regions containing objects

 Which gives the loss function: